jakubBone/GitHub-Repository-Browser/README.md

 ## 🧪 Testing

-The project includes comprehensive integration tests that verify:

-- Successful retrieval of non-fork repositories for existing owners
+The project includes integration tests that verify successful retrieval of non-fork repositories for well-known GitHub owner 'octocat'
-- Handling of owners with no repositories
-- Correct filtering of forked repositories
-- Appropriate 404 responses for non-existent owners
-- Error handling for missing owner parameter

 ## 📋 Acceptance Criteria